MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ------------------------------ -->
 ###### Mixed Reality Feature Tool (MRFT)

-The **Mixed Reality Feature Tool (MRTK)** is a new way for developers to discover, update, and add Mixed Reality feature packages into Unity projects.
+The **Mixed Reality Feature Tool (MRFT)** is a new way for developers to discover, update, and add mixed reality feature packages into Unity projects.
 You can search packages by name or category, see their dependencies, and even view proposed changes to your projects manifest file before importing.
 A manifest file is a JSON file defining all of your project's packages.
 Once you've validated the packages to be included, the Mixed Reality Feature tool will automatically download them into your selected Unity project.
+This guide will use the MRFT to install the **Mixed Reality Toolkit (MRTK)** and the **Microsoft Mixed Reality WebView plugin for Unity**.

 <!-- ------------------------------ -->